Video in Counseling Clinics

 At Penn State’s Center for Educational Diagnosis And Remediation, or CEDAR Clinic, video recording is a vital tool for training the future counselors and counseling supervisors enrolled in its master’s and doctoral programs.
 The clinic uses video recording of training activities like counseling sessions and pre-practicum role-playing exercises.
 These activities give its students irreplaceable educational information.

 While video has proved an invaluable tool, the CEDAR Clinic found that their previous system wasn’t fully meeting their needs.
 Technology problems were common.
-Recordings weren’t
+Recordings weren’t reliable.
+The system was not accessible to those with disabilities, and the vendor showed no interest in making it accessible.

-They looked for improvements in accessibility of information for individual supervisors and students to share information between teams while still maintaining privacy for clinic clients.
+For Doctor Kristen Nadermann, the CEDAR Clinic Coordinator, there were many reasons the clinic switched to IVS’s VALT system.
+They wanted a fast, stable, user-friendly video system.
+They looked for improvements in the accessibility of information for individual supervisors and students to share information between teams while still maintaining privacy for clinic clients.
 In addition, she stressed the power of the system’s flexibility.

 “VALT could allow us to give really quick feedback to a student - immediate, corrective feedback - or to be able to review a student’s work completely remotely,” said Dr. Nadermann.
 “This is the best of all worlds for both our supervisors and students.”